forrtproject/forrtproject.github.io/content/educators-corner/012-lessons-from-non-academic-jobs/index.md

 title: "Research and data lessons from a non-academic job:"
 subtitle: "One year on."
 summary: "This piece summarises research and data lessons I learnt one year into my first non-academic job.
 After seven years in academia, I felt that my development had stalled, I was no longer feeling excited about continuing my career in academia, and I was keen to explore new pathways.
 One year on, I have so many reflections I want to share.
-Spoiler alert: My inner nerd is very happy. "
+Spoiler alert: My inner nerd is very happy."
 authors: ['Karolina Urbanska', 'FORRT']
 tags: []
 categories: []